Pytest & CI

 markers = [

-"skip_platform: Skip tests based on OS constraints",
+"skip_platform: skip tests based on OS constraints",

-"requires_db: Skip tests when database is unavailable",
+"requires_db: skip tests when the database is unavailable",

-"xfail_flaky: Mark known intermittent failures"
+"xfail_flaky: known intermittent failure",

 ]